adam-handke/blockade/README.md

 The game currently supports only 2 players.
 Humans can use arrows or WSAD.
 There are 4 types of AI bots:
 - **Random** - randomly selects one of the possible move directions (avoids immediate death until it's inevitable).
 - **Heuristic** - always chases the opponent while dodging death (moves scored by Manhattan distance to the opponent and available area, move is randomly selected in case of a tie).
-- **Optimized** - the best bot achieved in an evolutionary optimization process.
+- **Optimized** - the best bot achieved in an evolutionary optimization process, similar to the Heuristic bot but the behavior is modified by 4 weights (agoraphillic/agoraphobic, aggressive/elusive, evasive/ballsy, preferring straight lines/turns).
 - **Reinforcement learning** - bot trained from many games as a policy.

 The player which survives wins!